 The growth of matcha is expected to continue increasing in the next 5 to 6 years as consumers learn more about their own health and the extraordinary benefits from drinking green tea.

-If you want to read more articles on tea culture, check them out here:
+If you want to read more articles on matcha, check them out here: